smowton/llpe/argvspec.md

 Aside from the stack-manipulation noise which should optimise away, it simply returns '1' according to the assumption given that 'MYKEY' is defined.

-These two examples have some obvious weaknesses-- they are only applicable when the <tt>argv</tt> and <tt>environ</tt> contents can be given precisely (so e.g. we can't easily accommodate a specialisation with respect to, say <tt>-a</tt> appearing somewhere in an otherwise unknown argument list), and the specialisations are unconditional (there is no runtime check that the environment or arguments match the assertion we made during specialisation.
+These two examples have some obvious weaknesses-- they are only applicable when the <tt>argv</tt> and <tt>environ</tt> contents can be given precisely (so e.g. we can't easily accommodate a specialisation with respect to, say <tt>-a</tt> appearing somewhere in an otherwise unknown argument list), and the specialisations are unconditional (there is no runtime check that the environment or arguments match the assertion we made during specialisation).
 Such simple specialisation might be useful when we have total control over how the specialised binary is used, so we can be sure the arguments are as expected -- however if this is not the case, you should use [path conditions](/conditionalspec/) to make less blunt assertions with optional runtime checking.
 For example, if our target program used <tt>getopt</tt> and friends to populate a global structure:

 ```
 struct global_args {